dirtrally/logo-competition/README.md

 So, you are interested in giving a try creating an amazing logo for Dirt Rally game?
 And what better way to submit a logo proposal than via GitHub!

-# Rules / how to do it
+# Rules or How to do it

 1. Fork this repository.
 2. Copy the sample folder `example/` to `your_full_name`